nschloe/meshio/README.md

 ```
 import meshio
 ```
 and make use of all the goodies the module provides.
-The [documentation](http://meshio.readthedocs.org/) might give you deeper insight.

 ### Testing